rescript-lang/bucklescript.github.io/website/blog/2019-05-21-ffi-overview.md

 When user starts to use BuckleScript to develop applications on JS platform, they have to interop with various APIs provided by JS platform.

-In theory, like [Elm](https://elm-lang.org/), bucklescript could ship a comperhensive library which contains what most people would like to use daily, but this is in particular challenging given JS is running on so many platforms for example, [Electron](https://electronjs.org/), [Node](https://nodejs.org/) and Browser,  yet eatch platform is still evolving quickly.
-So we have to provide a mechanism to allow users to binding to native JS API quickly in the userland.
+In theory, like [Elm](https://elm-lang.org/), bucklescript could ship a comprehensive library which contains what most people would like to use daily, but this is in particular challenging given JS is running on so many platforms for example, [Electron](https://electronjs.org/), [Node](https://nodejs.org/) and Browser,  yet each platform is still evolving quickly.
+So we have to provide a mechanism to allow users to bind to native JS API quickly in the userland.

 There are lots of trade-off when design such a FFI bridge between OCaml and JavaScript API, below we list a few key items which we think has an important impact on our design.